-Peyman leads the Computational Imaging/ Image Processing team in Google Research.
-Prior to this, he was a Professor of Electrical Engineering at UC Santa Cruz from 1999-2014, where he is now a visiting faculty.
+Peyman is a Principal Scientist / Director at Google Research, where he leads the Computational Imaging team.
+Prior to this, he was a Professor of Electrical Engineering at UC Santa Cruz from 1999-2014.
 He was Associate Dean for Research at the School of Engineering from 2010-12.
 From 2012-2014 he was on leave at Google-x, where he helped develop the imaging pipeline for Google Glass.

-He is a Fellow of the IEEE "for contributions to inverse problems and super-resolution in imaging."
-His favorite temperature is 72 degrees Fahrenheit.
+He is a Distinguished Lecturer of the IEEE Signal Processing Society, and a Fellow of the IEEE "for contributions to inverse problems and super-resolution in imaging."

 Recent News (June 2020): We have 3 papers in CVPR 2020 -- two regular conference and one workshop.
 Here are the summaries and links to relevant material are below.

 "GIFnets: Differentiable GIF Encoding Framework": We introduce (to our knowledge), the first differentiable GIF encoding pipeline.
 It includes three novel neural networks: PaletteNet, DitherNet, and BandingNet.
 Each provides an important functionality within the GIF encoding pipeline.
 PaletteNet predicts a near-optimal color palette given an input image.
 DitherNet manipulates the input image to reduce color banding artifacts and provides an alternative to traditional dithering.
 Finally, BandingNet is designed to detect color banding, and provides a new perceptual loss specifically for GIF images.